 The most important properties (each instance of rdf:Property) are: rdfs:subClassOf, rdfs:subPropertyOf, rdfs:domain, and rdfs:range.
-The properties rdfs:subClassOf and rdfs:subPropertyOf are used to define inheritance relationships between classes and properties, respectively.
-Based on the RDF Test Cases [Grant and Beckett, 2004] the properties rdf:subClassOf and rdf:subPropertyOf can produce cycles, a useful mechanism if we think about class or property equivalence.
+The properties rdfs:subClassOf and rdfs:subPropertyOf are used to define inheritance relationships between classes and properties respectively.
+Based on the RDF Test Cases [16] rdf:subClassOf and rdf:subPropertyOf can produce cycles, a useful mechanism if we think about class or property equivalence.
 A resource of type rdf:Property may define the rdfs:domain and the rdfs:range associated to that property: the type of the subject and object nodes of the property edge.
-Inspired by ontology languages, like OWL [van Harmelen et al., 2003], rdfs:domain and rdfs:range can be multiply defined for one particular property and will have conjunctive semantics.
+Inspired by ontology languages, like OWL [38], rdfs:domain and rdfs:range can be multiply defined for one particular property and will have conjunctive semantics.

 There is one particular class called rdfs:Literal that represents all strings.
-Note that the RDF Semantics [Hayes, 2004] identifies two types of literals: plain literals and type literals.
+Note that the RDF Semantics [19] identifies two types of literals: plain literals and type literals.
 A plain literal is a 2-tuple (lexical form, language identifier) and a typed literal is a 3-tuple (lexical form, language identifier, datatype URI).
-The datatype URI is an XML Schema datatype [Biron and Malhotra, 2001] or rdf:XMLLiteral for XML content.
+The datatype URI is an XML Schema datatype [8] or rdf:XMLLiteral for XML content.
 In the data model we simplify the literal definition considering just the character string (the lexical form) for literals.
-Note that literals are not resources, i.e., one cannot associate properties to them.
-On the other hand, there are resources that have type rdfs:Literaland thus can have properties attached to them.
+Note that literals are not resources, i.e. one cannot associate properties to them.
+On the other hand, there are resources that have type rdfs:Literal and thus can have properties attached to them.
 Nevertheless one cannot say which literal this resource denotes.
-RDF defines also the container classes rdf:Seq, rdf:Bag, and rdf:Altto model ordered sequences, sets with duplicates, and value alternatives.
-The properties $rdf:rdf_1, rdf:rdf_2, rdf:rdf_3$ , etc., refer to container members.
+RDF defines also the container classes rdf:Seq, rdf:Bag, and rdf:Alt to model ordered sequences, sets with duplicates, and value alternatives.
+The properties $rdf:rdf\1$ , $rdf:rdf\2$ , $rdf:rdf\3$ etc. refer to container members.

-5.3.4 Class and Property Nodes
+3.4.
+Class and Property nodes

-As shown in Table 5.3 each node representing a class has three schema properties.
+As shown in Table III each node representing a class has three schema properties.
 Schema properties associated to nodes are short notations (like a macro) for expressions doing the same computation based only on basic properties.
 The type of a class node is rdfs:Class.
 The set of superclasses (classes from which the current class node is inheriting properties) is given by subClassOf.
 RDFS allows multiple inheritance for classes because rdfs:subClassOf (as any other property) can be repeated on a particular class.
 The extent of a class node is the set of all instances of this class.